Summer at Far Brook

 Cub Camp: Grades 1-3

 Cub Camp is for aspiring and adventurous campers who will participate in fun, age-appropriate activities like art, science, outdoor exploration, water activities, sports instruction, archery, creative arts and games.
 Activities are led by knowledgeable and qualified Specialists and Counselors.
 A camp t-shirt and daily snack is included in weekly tuition.
-Campers are grouped by their rising grade level.

 The Pack: Grades 4-6

 The Pack is for our oldest group of campers who have the opportunity to participate in morning activities that include sports, archery, creative arts, science, outdoor exploration, leadership development, teambuilding and more.
 Afternoon activities are club-style which give campers the opportunity to choose their own activities in order to further explore their interests.
 Clubs change weekly throughout the summer and may include activities such as jewelry making, sports, games, dance, art studio and other exciting options!
 Campers sign up for two clubs of their choice on a weekly basis and participate during the last two periods of each day.
 Weekly assemblies and spirit days also give campers an opportunity to showcase their creativity at campcamp t-shirt and daily snack is included in weekly tuition.
-Campers are grouped by their rising grade level.

-Grades K-4
+Grades N4-4

-Grades 1 – 9
+Grades K – 6

 Custom, week-long, Master Classes where participants become “subject matter experts” in the classes they choose.
 Participants will have opportunities to take a closer look at the content and go a mile deep in exploring and learning.
 Their finished project, production, program, or product will be showcased on Fridays!

-Grades 1 – 9
+Grades K – 8

 Week-long sport-focused programs focusing on skill development, rules of the sport, and game play.
 Stay tuned for more details.